sarojbhattarai/CodingPractice/log.md

 ---

 **Today's Progress**: I created route for regesterin users.

 **Thoughts:** It's so easy.
 Just need to type the whole damn thing again.

+**Link to work:** [FIND TODAY'S WORK] (http://https://github.com/sarojbhattarai/saroj---100-days-of-code)

+---

+Day 12: June 15, 2020

+---

+**Today's Progress**: I learn't about lodash.
+Also learn't about bcrypt.
+Check the image for hashed password.

+**Thoughts:** It's so easy.
+Just need to type the whole damn thing again.